Severe Thunderstorm Warning issued for Union by NWS - News Break

 Severe Thunderstorm Warning issued for Union by NWS

-Effective: 2021-07-12 19:38:00 MDT Expires: 2021-07-12 20:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Union The National Weather Service in Albuquerque has issued a * Severe Thunderstorm Warning for Northeastern Union County in northeastern New Mexico * Until 845 PM MDT. * At 738 PM MDT, a severe thunderstorm was located near Seneca, or 16 miles north of Clayton, moving southwest at 5 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
+Effective: 2021-07-12 17:16:00 MDT Expires: 2021-07-12 18:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Move to an interior room on the lowest floor of a building.
+Target Area: Union The National Weather Service in Albuquerque has issued a * Severe Thunderstorm Warning for West central Union County in northeastern New Mexico * Until 600 PM MDT. * At 515 PM MDT, severe thunderstorms were located along a line extending from 7 miles southeast of Des Moines to near Grenville, moving south at 10 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Clayton Lake State Park and Seneca.
-HAIL...1.25IN WIND...60MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Grenville.
+This includes Highway 64 between Mile Markers 390 and 405.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0